 Instead, the judge elects to bind the offender to a certain course of probation — often as a way of buying a way out of a conviction that would probably stay on a person’s record for many years.
 So long as the offender commits and adheres to the terms of probation, the charges will simply disappear.
 In many jurisdictions, a judge will only stop short of issuing an adjudication for first-time offenders in cases in which no serious injuries, damage or loss to personal or public property occurred.

-Of course, the extenuating circumstances of withholding adjudication vary and are subject to the explicit regional laws and statutes that govern sentencing guidelines for convictions and probationary periods.
-While it is typical for a defendant's criminal record to be cleared after a judgement to withhold adjudication, the fact is that some jurisdictions do not allow this.
+The extenuating circumstances of withholding adjudication vary and are subject to the explicit regional laws and statutes that govern sentencing guidelines for convictions and probationary periods.
+While it is typical for a defendant's criminal record to be cleared after a judgment to withhold adjudication, the fact is that some jurisdictions do not allow this.
 In these areas, a withheld adjudication will still result in the defendant possessing a criminal record, even upon the successful completion of his or her probation.

-In fact, nearly all 50 US states and U.S. territories treat a withheld adjudication in a similar or equivalent fashion to an adjudication of guilt, at least on an administrative level.
+Withholdings are widely seen as advantageous for offenders, but they don’t always truly make the case and the actions giving rise to it disappear.
+For instance, nearly all 50 US states and U.S. territories treat a withheld adjudication in a similar or equivalent fashion to an adjudication of guilt, at least on an administrative level.
 Many states make it fairly easy for a defendant to have a conviction record either fully sealed or expunged, however.
 Previous convictions, though, usually make it impossible for a defendant to successfully seal or expunge a current conviction.
-Most often a judge will not withhold adjudication whatsoever for a defendant with prior convictions.
+Most often a judge will not enter a withholding arrangement for someone with prior convictions.